FrancoFernando/coding-interview-preparation/268. Missing Number/notes.md

 # Thinking Process

+Interesting problem with multiple solution.

+1. Brute Force: sort the input and go through it find the first missing number.
+2. Hash set: put the input into a hash set and find the missing number in the hash set
+3. Bit manipulation: a number xor itself is always 0.
+So if we xor all the numbers with their index either we get the missing number or this number is the input's length.
-1. Similar to 645 (Set mismatch).
-The missing number can be solved using the difference between the sum without missing and the one with missing.
-In alternative it can be solved with xor.
-Since x^x=0, the xor of xor of all number without missing and the xor of all number with missing will let disappear all numbers except the missing one.
+4. Similar to 645 (Set mismatch).
+The missing number can be solved using the difference between the sum without missing number and the one with missing number.

-# Complexity (approach 1)
+# Complexity

-* O(N) time
+1. O(NlogN) time, O(1) space
+2. O(N) time, O(N) space
+3. O(N) time, O(1) space
-* O(1) space
+4. O(N) time, O(1) space